StyraInc/rego-style-guide/README.md

 }
 ```

+In the above case, the `user_id_has_user_prefix` rule will fail **both** in the the undefined case, and if defined
+but not starting with `user:`.
+Since we negate the result of the helper rule in the `deny` rule, we'll have both
+cases covered.

-Alternatively, `object.get` could be utilized in order to provide a default value for undefined values:
+Alternatively, `object.get` could be used in order to provide a default value for undefined attributes.

 **Prefer**
 ```